Ah, video games, an ever-stable plateau in my otherwise turbulent and unstable life.

 You can imagine how nostalgic I felt when I recently found that red towel, all tattered and worn out, it no longer has that vivid red but at least the teddy bear depicted on it has endured through time.

-I didn’t had an extensive library of SNES games but I was happy with what I had nonetheless, although, thanks to video game rentals I was able to play and try several games for a very low cost at the time, “Eureka” was the name of the place, they sold and rented games and movies, one of those games was Mega Man X.
+I didn’t have an extensive library of SNES games but I was happy with what I had nonetheless, although, thanks to video game rentals I was able to play and try several games for a very low cost at the time, “Eureka” was the name of the place, they sold and rented games and movies, one of those games was Mega Man X.

 I don’t know how describe it but for me it felt like the perfect game, there was something about it, the gameplay, the kickass music that still holds to this day, the hidden upgrades and weapons—it all just mixed in so perfectly.